MicrosoftCloudEssentials-LearningHub/DemosScenarios-TechTalks/0_Azure/8_AzureApps/demos/1_Compute/1_ACA_ActiveMQArtemis_broker-quorum.md

 > `Split-brain`:
 > - In computing, it describes a `situation where two separate data sets are maintained with overlapping scope, leading to inconsistencies due to network partitions or failure conditions.`
 > - In distributed systems, it `indicates a scenario where nodes in a cluster lose communication, leading to conflicting data handling and potential data inconsistencies`

+## Best Practices for ActiveMQ Artemis on Azure Container Apps